Ask me what I love doing most in the world. I will almost always say: something creative.

 - Ask your kids – or any kids.
 If you have kids in your life (your own or someone else’s) ask them for ideas.
 Chances are, they will give you some wacky and out-there ones, but they may be just what you need to get going.
 If my 7 year old had any say, I would just be painting unicorns and her.

 - Sit in a new spot.
 I have an art desk with an armchair beside it, but sometimes I feel like I can’t focus in those spots.
 When I am having those moments, I move somewhere else, either in my house or yard, or I get in my vehicle and drive somewhere.
 Sometimes a change in location where my goal is nothing but what I am working on helps me focus without becoming distracted by the dishes that need done or the drawer that “needs” organized.

 - Get a chore out of the way.
-I know, many people giving advice say chores are often a way of avoiding getting started BUT . . . if there is something that is bugging you or on your mind, it may be better just to do it and get it over with so you are freed up to be creative.
+I know, many people giving advice say chores are a way to avoid getting started BUT . . . is there is something that is bugging you or on your mind?
+It may be better just to do it and get it over with so you are freed up to be creative.
 It’s hard to get going on a project if you have something weighing on your mind.
-Plus, sometimes when I am doing something “mindless” like chores, my brain is actually working harder than when I am forcing it to focus.
-Then after the thing that needed done are finished, I feel less weighed down by “have-to’s” and my brain has already come up with some ideas while I was scrubbing, organizing or decluttering.
+Sometimes during “mindless” chores, my brain is actually working harder than when I am forcing it to focus.
+After, I feel less weighed down by “have-to’s.”
+Plus, my brain has already come up with some ideas while I was scrubbing, organizing, or decluttering.

 - Pinterest.
 Pinterest is my go-to spot when I just need inspiration.
 Often, there will be great things in my feed and then once I’ve gone through those items, I’ll just type different phrases related to my idea in the search box and come up with all kinds of things I didn’t know I needed to know.